Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 If the player rolls lower than 18 or offers less than 2 gold pieces and feels stuck, let them roll a Wisdom (Insight) check.
 Regardless of the outcome, they get a sense that Butler isn't telling them everything he knows.
 A roll of 10 or higher will reveal that it seems like he'll talk for money.
 If the player will offer at least 1 gold, Butler will agree to tell them additional information about the cloaked person.
 He will then reveal that it was a female drow elf.

 # Part 3: Unexpected Patronage
-The player will be faced with a choice.
+The player will be faced with a choice: go to Moreau, or straight to Madame Laurent?

 # Appendix A